samakhov/staruml-gitbook/developing-extensions/defining-preferences.md

 ## Defining preference schema

 Before we get in detail, it's better to take a look at an example.
-Following is a part of preference schema of [-- FIXME -- Java extension](https://github.com/staruml/Java).
+Following is a part of preference schema of [Java extension](https://github.com/staruml/staruml-java).

 ```javascript
 var javaPreferences = {